ADVERTISEMENTREMOVE AD

 But whilst motivation is not particularly a trait he is actively trying to inculcate in the current batch, Sharath admits he is helping the younger players in something more important – decision-making.

-Sharath Kamal explains how his journey will soon stop, but never conclude.
+Sharath Kamal explains how his campaign might soon stop, but his journey will never conclude.

 Sharath Kamal is helping the younger players in decision making.